 (TTM is a company that focuses on chart abstraction, data mining, and physician and patient education for a predominantly commercial client base – health plans, pharmacy benefit managers, employers, and pharmaceutical companies, etc.)

 The goal of this contract is to integrate AHRQ’s comparative effectiveness research, products, and tools into clinical practice through 9,000 on-site, face-to-face visits with clinicians, nurses, health plan formularies, benefit managers, and other healthcare professionals.

 I recently interviewed the Barry Patel, the president of TTM.
 Here are some snippets from our conversation:

-How will the government decide which doctors are to be visited?
+How will the government decide which doctors are to be viagra without a prescription visited?
 Will “high prescribers” of on-patent medicines be on a priority list?

 TTM’s top priority is “high volume” practices across 150 Metropolitan Statistical Areas (MSAs).
 So, rather than focusing on offices with disproportionately high negative patient outcomes, the government is directing its efforts against those doctors who are high prescribers – which is a pretty good indicator about what government detailing is all about – decreasing cost rather than improving care.

 When it comes to government detailing (at the taxpayers’ expense), what are the metrics for success?

 According to Mr. Patel, the only metrics are whether or not a physician says the sessions have been useful and asks the detailer to come back to discuss other topics.
 In other words, the metrics are subjective and anecdotal – not clinical.